zainh-mw/matlab-codespaces/README.md

 </details>

 <details>
-<summary><b>When should I use Codespaces instead of MATLAB Online?</b></summary>
+<summary><b>When should I use MATLAB Online instead?</b></summary>

-Yes, you can always have your users work with your repository by running it directly in MATLAB Online.
-See [Open Github Repositories in MATLAB Online](https://www.mathworks.com/help/matlab/matlab_env/open-github-repositories-in-matlab-online.html) for more information on how to do that.
+For information on using MATLAB Online with your Github repositories, see [Open Github Repositories in MATLAB Online](https://www.mathworks.com/help/matlab/matlab_env/open-github-repositories-in-matlab-online.html).
 When deciding between GitHub Codespaces and MATLAB Online for MATLAB development, consider the following factors to determine which is more suitable for your needs:

 ### Use GitHub Codespaces if: